-With schools shut between March and June 2020, teachers have been setting home or blended learning tasks now for over three months.
+With schools shut for non-key worker children between March and September 2020, teachers have been setting home or blended learning tasks now for over three months.
 This has been a mammoth undertaking.

 It can be difficult to set work that your students can really get their teeth stuck into.
 It can be even more difficult to set home learning tasks that make your students think and help them make progress.